I want to start this out by defining the word stress:

 Run – I did this when I was young.
 The more stress I felt, the faster I would run.
 It always worked to relieve my stress.

-Self Talk – is a very useful tool, keep it positive and inspirational.
-Things like “I can do this”, “I am calm”.
+Self Talk – is a handy tool.
+Keep it positive and inspirational.
+Things like “I can do this,” “I am calm.”
 And some deep breathing can help too.

-Set boundaries – creating boundaries are needed in order to have less stress in your life.
+Set boundaries – creating boundaries is needed to have less stress in your life.

 Set time aside for yourself.

 Spend time with your pet/fur baby.
 Don’t have one, think about getting one.
 Relieves stress!!
 And unconditional love is limitless!